nnsun/camlization/README.md

 ## Installation

-Note: we assume that you are running on the CS 3110 VM or have installed OCaml and OPAM.
+Note: we assume that you are running on the CS 3110 VM.
 Please follow these [instructions](http://www.cs.cornell.edu/Courses/cs3110/2016fa/install.html) if you need to install them.

 Camlization requires the [Notty](https://github.com/pqwy/notty) terminal graphics library.